versioneer-tech/provider-storage/docs/index.md

 - **Cross-user sharing**
   Easily grant and request access to buckets across teams.
 - **Kubernetes-native secrets**
   Automatically provisions S3-compatible credentials as Kubernetes Secrets.
+- **Extensible by design**
+  Built on Crossplane, ready to extend with new resources.

 ---